What is a Workflow Diagram?

 - Create the process.
 For each step in the workflow, add a symbol and connect it to the previous shape.
 If you use a SmartDraw template, this will be done automatically for you.
 The arrows show the direction of workflow.
 Continue this until the entire workflow has been illustrated.
 In some cases, it may loop back to the starting point.

 - Take SmartDraw on site with you, too.
-Create a workflow diagram online using your Mac® or PC laptop.
+Create a workflow online using your Mac® or PC laptop.
 You can also use SmartDraw on your tablet or smartphone running iOS®, Android®, or any other platform.

 - Consult with all stakeholders to make sure the workflow diagram is complete and accurate.